multitudes/42-minishell/README.md

 ```
 and in another window do `tail -f errorlogfile"

-But also open a new window and get the terminal file name with `tty` and `./minishell > /dev/pts/5`
+Alternatively open a new window and get the terminal file name with `tty` and execute the shell with `./minishell 2> /dev/pts/5`

 ## Final notes
 The line count for the project counting the c and h files is at the end stage before submission 12763: